How Bankruptcy Affects Your Credit Score

 The extent to which your bankruptcy will affect your creditworthiness and how long it will take to improve it, will depend on your particular circumstances.
 It will take 12 months before you are discharged from bankruptcy, during that time you may struggle to do things like renting accommodation, getting insurance or taking out direct debits (due to not having a bank account).
 Even after you are discharged, it may still be difficult obtain these things – if necessary you would need to use bank accounts designed for those that have been declared bankrupt and use specialist lenders to borrow money.

 Alternatives to Bankruptcy

 As outlined above, bankruptcy is a serious matter that will affect your financial life and life in general for years afterwards.
 It is therefore essential to get as much advice as possible before making such a decision.
 There are also alternatives to bankruptcy – not everyone who has trouble paying their debts will need to declare themselves bankrupt.

 IVAs (Individual Voluntary Arrangements) are formal arrangements where an insolvency practitioner will help organise a proposal that goes to your creditors.
 If they accept the proposal you will be able to pay back part of your debts, meaning the creditors get at least some of their money.
 A DRO (Debt Relief Order) is an alternative to bankruptcy that prevents creditors taking legal action for a period of around a year.
-However, it does not apply to all your debts and carries very specific requirements for qualification.
+You can find more information on bankruptcy alternatives by contacting Citizens Advice.

 Both IVAs and DROs may also affect your credit score, as the existence of either will be added to your credit file.
 They carry fewer restrictions than official bankruptcy and are alternatives that should be at least considered.